noahbkim/cs2s-plugin/README.md

 # (`addons/*` and anything else that ends up in there) into your overlay's game
 # directory, e.g. `~steam/main/game/csgo/` as well as update the permissions
 # and owners.
 I've included a script that automates this as well:
-root@container /work/cmake-build-debug $ cs2s-copy main
+root@container /work/cmake-build-debug $ cs2s-overlay install main package

 # You can the run the server either manually (you must `su steam` for it to
 # work property) or use the overlay script (which `exec`s as `steam`):